 I found a similar one, if not the same, on Ebay…just so you can see it as a whole.
 It seems to be the same original color as ours too.

 Joe sanded and cleaned up the entire fan and the rusty parts turned out so much better than we expected.
 He painted it with, what we think, is the color of all colors by Rust-O-Leum in Turquoise.

 He purchased an old vintage styled twisted cloth cord similar to these.
 He also ordered a cluster with 3 sockets to hold 3 bulbs which were 25 watt incandescent Edison bulbs with a candelabra base but, the type of cluster body requirements you need may vary.
-In addition, 3 of these sockets were purchased to screw into the cluster body.
-In order to attach the sockets to the body, we also needed these threaded hollow pipes.
+In addition, 3 sockets were purchased to screw into the cluster body.
+In order to attach the sockets to the body, we needed threaded hollow pipes.
 We screwed the sockets into the pipes and the pipes screwed onto the cluster body.

 We had some trouble with the original bulbs we ordered in that they did not last very long at all and 2 bulbs blew out waaaaaay too soon.
 The 2nd batch of bulbs we ordered are not handling the dimmer option well and jump from very low to very high with no in between.
 We’re still trying to find a good, quality supplier of these candelabra styled bulbs.